 The sampling rate varies depending on span.
-Refer to page A-7 in Appendix A: Specifications for more details.
+Refer to Specifications in the RSA3408B Technical Reference for more details.

-Compression Method

-Generally, because the number of horizontal pixels on screen is smaller than the number of bins, bin data is compressed according to the number of pixels on screen when they are displayed (see Figure 3-138).
+Compression Method Generally, because the number of horizontal pixels on screen is smaller than the number of bins, bin data is compressed according to the number of pixels on screen when they are displayed (see Figure 3-138).